Azure/azure-support-scripts/VMRecovery/ResourceManager/README.md

 # Supported VM Types

 The VM recovery scripts are supported for use with Azure VMs created using the Resource Manager deployment model.
 Both Linux and Windows guests are supported.
-Only unmanaged disk VMs are supported.
-Support for managed disk VMs is planned but not currently implemented.
+VMs using either managed or unmanaged disks are supported.

 ## When would you use the script?